 In February 2022, we implemented a reorganization plan to reduce operating costs, contractual commitments and better align our workforce with the clinical development plans of our business (the "Reorganization Plan").
 As a result, we entered into a termination agreement (the "Termination Agreement") with Lonza AG, Lonza Sales Ltd and Lonza Sales AG (collectively, "Lonza AG") regarding all outstanding manufacturing service agreements and reduced our workforce by approximately 35%.
-While this resulted in increased costs in the first and second quarters of 2022, our overall spending in subsequent quarters was significantly reduced.
+While this resulted in increased costs in the first and second quarters of 2022, our overall spending in subsequent quarters was significantly reduced as compared to the first and second quarters of 2022.
 Future expenses are subject to periodic fluctuations particularly due to the timing of ongoing manufacturing development efforts.

-As of June 30, 2023, we had cash, cash equivalents and marketable securities of \$221.1 million, which we believe will be sufficient to fund our planned operations for at least the next 12 months from the issuance of our financial statements.
+As of September 30, 2023, we had cash, cash equivalents and marketable securities of \$193.9 million, which we believe will be sufficient to fund our planned operations for at least the next 12 months from the issuance of our financial statements.